How to audit your Google Ads account like a pro

 Bid methods

-Geddes concludes by saying that there is a lot more that can be done than what he’s discussed here, but you only have so much time to complete the audit.
+A lot more can be done than what Geddes discussed, but you only have so much time to complete the audit.
 The big methods to look into are:

 Audiences